joshlucido/milkshake/Opinions_about_milkshakes.md

 # Milkshakes are terrible.

 It's just frozen cow goop.
-There are no decent examples of the genre.
+There are no tasty examples of the genre.

 ## A haiku about milkshakes